 Account Abstraction is a concept that aims to enhance the flexibility and usability of blockchain transactions.
 In traditional blockchain systems, transactions must be initiated by an Externally Owned Account (EOA), with the rules for validating these transactions hardcoded into the protocol.
-AA aims to change this by enabling transactions to be sent from Contract Accounts (CA), which can program their own rules for validating transactions.
+AA aims to change this by enabling transactions to be sent from Smart Accounts, which can program their own rules for validating transactions.
 This opens up possibilities for features like gas sponsorship, transaction batching, and automated transactions.

 - AA uses smart contract (can be upgradable) is blockchain-specific